-Schedule changes will be allowed for 5 days including the first day of school, providing the change can be made.
+Schedule changes will be allowed for 5 days after the first day of school, providing the change can be made.
 After this 5 day period, changes will only be made after the student & parent have met with the teacher/counselor of the class the student wishes to leave and every effort has been made for the student to stay in the class.
 If the parent and teacher agree that the student should move, the change will be dependent on availability of classes, permission of receiving teacher and moving minimal classes.
+Changing a student's entire schedule is not possible.
+No student's schedule can be changed without following these steps.
+Note: Schedules will not be changed to avoid and or be in a specific teacher's or fellow student's class